BitcoinDesign/Guide/guide/payments/receive.md

 **Text**

 Sharing payment details as text is as straightforward as copying and pasting.
-It is also typical to provide the receiver with a button to conveniently share in other applications, with “share sheets,” which most mobile operating systems offer.
+It is also typical for Bitcoin applications to provide the receiver with a “share” button - allowing them to conveniently share addresses or payment links via other applications, with “share sheets” being offered by most mobile operating systems.

 **QR Codes**